PierreSenellart/provsql/doc/TODO/README.md

   independent-product factoring for the relational pathologies, and a decomposition-aligned (cycluit) construction for the recursive fragment.
+- [`conditioning.md`](conditioning.md) : plan for a conditioning
+  primitive, unifying discrete tuple-correlation (MarkoViews, Jha & Suciu PVLDB 2012) and continuous random variables as one operation at two carriers.
+Extracts the conditioning-as-a-gate design from `continuous_distributions.md` §D.1, folds in what MarkoViews teaches (conditioning on a constraint circuit; the exact `P(Q ∧ C)/P(C)` formula needing no discrete gate; exact-only under negative weights;
+  safety re-checked on the conditioned circuit), adds soft/weighted conditioning, and grounds it all in concrete use cases.
 - [`case-studies.md`](case-studies.md) : plan for closing the
   feature-coverage gaps in the user tutorial and the five existing case studies (CS1-CS5), plus a sketch of CS6 for upcoming features.